Hepatitis a

 • Avoid alcohol and illegal drugs.
 Using drugs or alcohol may make the disease last longer.

-How can you care for your child who has hepatitis A?
+How can you care for yourself when you have hepatitis A?

-• You are suddenly confused and cannot think clearly.
+• Your child is suddenly confused and cannot think clearly.

 Call your doctor now or seek immediate medical care if:

-• You have nausea and vomiting that does not go away.
+• Your child has nausea and vomiting that does not go away.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.